Weekly Review: High-Yield CEFs

 Source: Barchart, iBoxx $ High Yield Corp Bond iShares

-The main index for high-yield closed-end funds is the iShares iBoxx $ High Yield Corp Bond (HYG).
-After the turbulence, we saw a recovery in the sector.
-The last days of March did not surprise us and the price of the benchmark continued its usual range trading.
+The main index for high yield closed-end funds is the iShares iBoxx $ High Yield Corp Bond (HYG).
+The past week did not surprise us with any directional changes.
+The benchmark is still trading in a range and if we see a breakdown past the $85 level it could potentially enter a downtrend.

-In my summary, I am going to briefly cover several advantages of high-yield bonds and respectively closed-end funds, which invest in this kind of assets.
-Because the high-yield sector generally has a low correlation to other sectors of the fixed income market, along with less sensitivity to interest rate risk, an allocation to high-yield bonds may provide portfolio diversification benefits.
-In addition, high-yield bond investments have historically offered similar returns to equity markets, but with lower volatility.
+The High Yield sector generally has low correlation with other sectors in the fixed income market.
+Along with lesser sensitivity to interest rate risk, an allocation to high yield bonds may provide us with benefits in terms of portfolio diversification.
+Additionally, investments in these products have historically offered similar returns to equity markets, but with lower volatility.

+Below you can find a statistical comparison between iShares iBoxx $ High Yield Corp Bond (HYG) and iShares 20+ Year Treasury Bond ETF (TLT):

 The News